How to watch Sha’Carri Richardson at the 2024 Paris Olympics

 How do I watch live streams of Sha’Carri Richardson at the 2024 Paris Olympics?

-The complete track and field schedule, including the apparatus feeds for each session and TV listings, is also available on the NBCOlympics.com schedule page.
+The complete track and field schedule, including the TV listings, is also available on the NBCOlympics.com schedule page.

 All live streams are also available to watch on mobile, tablet and connected TV devices via the Peacock, NBC and NBC Olympics apps.